zgbjgg/porter/README.md

 Messaging format to connect & disconnect:
 ======

-To connect a client the structure for the message is:
+To connect a client the structure for the message could be set with (in the erlang shell):

-			"connect:" + ID

-To disconnect a client the structure for the message is:

-			"disconnect:" + ID
+			> porter:set_structure_msg([{connect, "connect:"}, {disconnect, "disconnect:"}]).

-This messages must be sent to the server Porter to notify of a event related to them.
+This messages must be sent to the server Porter to notify of a event related to them, the structure is a string with any word and optionally at the end of the string append a delimiter character.

 Playing with clients: